-7.1 An opportunity for Scottish Government funding support for a planned strategic learning estate project is available through the Scottish Government Learning Directorate Learning Estate Investment Programme (LEIP) Phase 3 initiative.
+7.1 An opportunity for Scottish Government funding support for planned strategic learning estate project(s) is available through the Scottish Government Learning Directorate Learning Estate Investment Programme (LEIP) Phase 3 initiative.
 Two projects, Future Forres Academy and Future Buckie High School would qualify for submission and a number of project delivery options that have been identified within the respective Strategic Options Cases meet the selection criteria for LEIP Phase 3.
-There is an option to submit both projects, a single project or no projects for LEIP Phase 3 funding.
-If the decision is to submit a single project, due to issues of poor building condition and the risk of further deterioration that would compromise the operational effectiveness of the current school, the Forres Academy project is the recommended priority option.
-The Council is asked to consider the recommendations in this report.
+As instructed by the Council on 28 September 2022, both projects have been submitted and it is now necessary to indicate which would be the Counci's priority project in accordance with the bidding requirements.
+Due to issues of poor building condition and the risk of further deterioration that would compromise the operational effectiveness of the current school, the Forres Academy project is the recommended priority option.

-Author of Report: Andy Hall (Programme Manager (Learning Estate))
+Author of Report: Andy Hall (Programme Manager (Learning Estate)) Background Papers: Ref: SPMAN-9425411-77 SPMAN-9425411-78

-Background Papers:

-Ref: SPMAN-9425411-58

-SPMAN-9425411-59 SPMAN-9425411-60 SPMAN-9425411-61
+SPMAN-9425411-79 SPMAN-9425411-80